Biscottezi/quannpm_todo_list_app/README.md

 # Todo App

 ## Feature
-  - Create task complete or incomplete
+  - Creating Completed/Incompleted Todos
-  - Bottom navigation bar to switch between Complete Task, All Task, Incomplete Task screens
+  - Bottom navigation bar to switch between All Todos, Completed Todos, Incomplete Todos screens
-  - Saving and updating Todo tasks in the local database
+  - Saving and updating Todo in the sqlite database

 ## How to run this project?
     - Run this project on Visual Studio Code: